aws-amplify/amplify-backend/packages/hosting/README.md

 `defineHosting` is not supported with `ampx pipeline-deploy` (branch deployments).
 Use `ampx deploy` for standalone hosting deployment.

+### `HEAD` request `Content-Length` parity

+A `HEAD` request to an SSR Lambda returns `Content-Length: 0` instead of the would-be `GET` body length.
+This is a Nitro / Lambda Function URL upstream limitation: the framework's HTTP server doesn't pre-compute the body for a `HEAD` request, and AWS's response-streaming wrapper passes through whatever the framework sets.

+Affected: download managers, CDN HEAD pre-flights, RFC 9110 §9.3.2 strict clients.

+Workaround: clients that need an exact length should issue `GET` with `Range: bytes=0-0` (returns the first byte + `Content-Range`) instead of `HEAD`.

+### Multi-zone cross-zone navigation cache

+When two Amplify Hosting deployments front the same domain (e.g. shop on `/` + blog on `/blog/*` via cross-zone rewrites), navigations between zones currently emit `Cache-Control: private, no-cache` and re-roundtrip both Lambdas on every navigation.

+Workaround: set explicit `s-maxage=N` headers on the cross-zone routes via your framework's `headers()` config.
+Future versions will surface a per-route adapter knob.

+### `Range` requests on streaming endpoints

+Streaming SSR routes (Nitro `nitro.awsLambda.streaming: true`, Astro 5, Next.js RSC) silently ignore the `Range` header — Lambda Function URL streaming buffers the full body before sending.
+Use a non-streaming endpoint or fall back to a static `Range`-capable origin (S3 directly, separate file-server Lambda).

 ## Custom Framework Adapters

 For frameworks not built in (Astro, Remix, SvelteKit, etc.), provide a custom adapter that returns a `DeployManifest`: